 These rules are moving us in the right direction, and when paired with the CMS e-notification rule announced in March as well, they will spur real progress.
-Starting in May 2021, a new CMS Condition of Participation (CoP) requires Medicare and Medicaid participating hospitals (including psychiatric hospitals and critical access hospitals (CAHs)) to send notifications to certain providers of a patient’s admission, discharge, or transfer.
+Starting April 30, 2021, a new CMS Condition of Participation (CoP) requires Medicare and Medicaid participating hospitals (including psychiatric hospitals and critical access hospitals (CAHs)) to send notifications to certain providers of a patient’s admission, discharge, or transfer.
 Specifically, hospitals must send notifications of a patient’s inpatient, emergency department, and observation admission/registration, as well as transfer and discharge (notifications for transfers within an inpatient admission are not required but must occur from outpatient to inpatient).

 The new CMS Condition of Participation electronic notification requirement for hospitals and ONC’s information blocking requirements will significantly advance efforts to ensure health data flows when and where it is needed.
 Knocking down barriers to accessing, exchanging, and using data for patients, providers, and others with an authorized purpose for the data is a critical part of driving real change in the status quo.

 These changes will take time to implement and even longer to have real-world impact.
 There will be complex challenges as this all unfolds, but these new rules are a promising step forward.
 At Audacious Inquiry, we’re committed to navigating them with our partners.
-At a time when data blocking among healthcare actors represents a significant challenge in the industry, Ai looks forward to the new ONC rules which should foster greater access to data and improved interoperability.
+At a time when data blocking among healthcare actors represents a significant challenge in the industry, Audacious Inquiry looks forward to the new ONC rules which should foster greater access to data and improved interoperability.